dvklopfenstein/pmidcite/README.md

 which download citation data from the
 National Institutes of Health Open Citation Collection (NIH-OCC) database using NIH's "iCite" Application Programming Interface (API).
-We have found PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar if your research is in the health sciences and you are open to working from the command line.
+We have found PubMed plus NIH-OCC citation data combined using *pmidcite* is a "Better" experience than using Google Scholar if your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli).

 ## What is in PubMed?